Lukens4242/datasimulator/README.md

 * adjust load from read amplification - SELECT max(metrics->'rocksdb.read-amplification') FROM crdb_internal.kv_store_status
 * adjust load by transaction duration - select * from crdb_internal.node_metrics where name = 'sql.txn.latency-p99
 * get rid of connection pooling
+* use upserts for when restarts are needed
+* add a heartbeat ts for each batch

 My notes for updating VMs:
 ```